King Zhuang of Chu

+King Zhuang of Chu (楚莊王 (Chǔ Zhuāng Wáng)), personal name Xiong Lü, was a monarch of the Chu state.
+He was one of the "Five Hegemons" who attempted to wrest control of China during the Spring and Autumn period.

+Life

-The son of King Mu of Chu, Zhuang ascended the throne in 613 BC.
-According to a legend in the Records of the Grand Historian, for the first three years of his reign Zhuang wasted time in pleasure seeking, but, when challenged by two courtiers, reformed his ways.
+The son of King Mu, King Zhuang ascended the throne in 613 BC.
+According to a legend in the Records of the Grand Historian, for the first three years of his reign King Zhuang wasted time in pleasure-seeking, but, when challenged by two courtiers, reformed his ways.

 The king made Sunshu Ao his chancellor.
-Sunshu Ao began a series of major dam-works and an enormous planned reservoir in modern-day northern Anhui province.
+Sunshu Ao began a series of major dam-works and an enormous planned reservoir in modern-day northern Anhui.